DPCN-US/www/content/about/team/phil.md

 He holds a Master of Science in Software Engineering, a Master of Fine Arts in Cinema-Television Production, and a Bachelor of Arts in Musical Theater.

-He has a beautiful wife, Kelly (KE0TIJ), a beaufitul son [Alexander](https://watt.ws/agw) (born on his birthday!), and a beautiful dog, Annie.
+He has a beautiful wife, Kelly (KE0TIJ), a beautiful son [Alexander](https://watt.ws/agw) (born on his birthday!), and a beautiful dog, Annie.
 His mother is also a ham (KC0ZBH), and she is beautiful as well.
 Alexander has not yet taken his Technician exam. 👶

 His other interests include:

 * Musical theater.
-He plays piano and has acted as musical director and acompanist for many productions.
+He plays piano and has acted as musical director and accompanist for many productions.
 He will also perform on stage if needed.
 * Home automation.
 Almost everything in his house that can be automated is.
 This is a never ending saga of software maintenance, hardware upgrades, and coding complex configuration files to ensure the minimum effort is expended turning on a light.